 1. Plant Veggies, Herbs, Citrus & Fruits!

+It’s time!
 Tomatoes, peppers, & warm weather edibles should be planted by now, or at least early this month.
 Plant cool weather veggies & herbs anytime this month and remember to shelter them from scorching sun and keep watered.
 Seeds of cool weather crops like turnips, beets, and radish should be started now.
 Carrots and greens should be planted later in September and into October.
-Save space for citrus trees, figs & other fruits to round off your garden grocery store.
+Here is our Fall veggie planting schedule.
+And save space for citrus trees, figs & other fruits to round off your garden grocery store!
+ICYMI: watch Josh’s guide to planting citrus trees.

-Did you know The Audubon Society has named Corpus Christi-Coastal Bend “America’s Birdiest City” 10 years in a row?
-This month starts the migration of hummers, Orioles, Flycatchers, Warblers, and Buntings.
-Here are some plants they enjoy!
+After the big freeze earlier this year, it’s even more important to help provide for birds whose habitat and food sources are still growing back.
+This month starts the migration of hummingbirds, Orioles, Flycatchers, Warblers, and Buntings.
+Here are some of their favorite plants to eat.
 Have a clean water source too (like a fountain or birdbath) so they can stop for a drink.

 - Hummingbirds– Firebush (hamelia patens), Firecracker Plant (Russelia)